Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-5_Intimate-Relationships_Marshall-Rosenberg_transcript.md

 Now a divorce arrived at, in that way, is going to be quite different for the children than a divorce arrived at through the usual adversarial procedures.

-In one city, in the United States, in the family court, **we have trained social workers to be able to use nonviolent communication in helping couples going through a divorce**, to come to some resolution in the divorce settlement that everybody's needs.
+In one city, in the United States, in the family court, **we have trained social workers to be able to use Nonviolent Communication in helping couples going through a divorce**, to come to some resolution in the divorce settlement that everybody's needs.

 In this situation, couples going through a divorce, then have an option.
-They can go through the usual adversarial procedures, or they can request to go through a three hour mediation session with social workers who were trained in using nonviolent communication.
+They can go through the usual adversarial procedures, or they can request to go through a three hour mediation session with social workers who were trained in using Nonviolent Communication.

 I had lunch one day with the judges in this family court program.
 They were very pleased they told me with what it did for couples who chose to go through the mediation session, so that everybody's needs were clarified, in the process, and an attempt found to meet everybody's needs.